Car Insurance: Everything You Need to Know

 Liability Insurance (Mandatory in most countries)

-Liability insurance protects other people and property if you are at fault in a car accident.
-It does not cover your own injuries or vehicle damage—only the harm caused to others.
+Liability insurance covers damages and injuries you cause to other people or their property in a car accident.
+It does not pay for your own medical expenses or repairs to your vehicle.

 Liability insurance is generally divided into two parts: